10 Steps To Take In Order To Protect Your Financial Information

 Be wary of how you pay

-With so much focus on security in online shopping, we cannot forget about safeguarding what we do in person.
+With so much focus on security in online shopping, you cannot forget about protecting your financial information in person.
 Try keeping at most two credit cards on you at any given time that way you minimize the damage if your wallet is stolen.
-When making a payment, opt to use a credit card as opposed to your debit card as you tend to have more protections at your disposal.
+When making a payment, opt to use a credit card as opposed to your debit card.
+Credit cards tend to have more protections attached to them.
 If someone gains access to your debit card, they can empty your account.

 If you need to get cash, stick to getting it from the ATM at the bank.
 Stay away from using a stand alone ATM at a restaurant or gas station.
 If you do use one and your card jiggles when you put it in, there may be a skimmer there.

 When paying with a check, head to the post office to mail it out.
-Leaving mail with sensitive information in your mailbox leaves you open to fraud since a criminal can easily gain access to it.
+Leaving mail with sensitive information in your mailbox leaves you open to fraud.

 Monitor your credit